Official: Walmart sold onions with salmonella in the US

 - Sysco Imperial

-According to local agencies in Chihuahua, the food left Mexico in good condition, so the contamination would have occurred between its transfer in the US and distribution.
+According to local agencies in Chihuahua, the food left Mexico in good condition, so the contamination would have occurred between its transfer to the US and distribution.

 .